 Lone workers are those who work by themselves often remotely.
-The role of most of Deafblind Scotland staff is to encourage and enable deafblind people to lead active independent lives by providing the necessary support in the areas of communication, information and mobility alongside practical and emotional wellbeing support as required.
-This role means staff including guide/communicators, rehabilitation and community workers (and other contracted staff) can often be in the situation of lone working.
+The role of most of Deafblind Scotland staff, but in the main the guide/communicator, is to encourage and enable deafblind people to lead active independent lives, Guide/communicators by providing the necessary support in the areas of communication, information and mobility.
+This role means staff including the guide/communicator are often in the situation of lone working.

 This document does not form part of a contract of employment and may be changed from time to time in line with current best practice and statutory requirements, and to ensure business needs are met.
-Staff will be advised of any changes and where appropriate consulted as far in advance as possible of the change being made, unless the change is required by law.
+Staff will be consulted and advised of any changes as far in advance as possible of the change being made, unless the change is required by law.